-- 34-1.5.2 Modifications in historic structures must comply with either the full requirements for Modifications or as specifically modified for historic buildings in the Building Rehabilitation chapter of NFPA 101. - 34-1.5.3 Modification of an entire building, or an entire occupancy within a building, must conform to the requirements of a Reconstruction. - 34-1.5.4 Modifications that exceed 50 percent of the area of a floor must conform to the requirements of a Reconstruction. - 34-1.5.5 Modifications that are entirely mechanical, electrical, plumbing or fire protection only are not considered a Reconstruction, regardless of the extent of work. - 34-1.6 Reconstruction.
+- 34-1.5.2 Modifications in historic structures must comply with either the full requirements for Modifications or as specifically modified for historic buildings in the Building Rehabilitation chapter of NFPA 101. - 34-1.5.3 Modification of an entire building, or an entire occupancy within a building, must conform to the requirements of a Reconstruction. - 34-1.5.4 Modifications that exceed 50 percent of the area of a floor must conform to the requirements of a Reconstruction. \2Modifications of any system(s) does not count towards the percentage of floor area.